dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-The SeriesByInit wrapper provides the infrastructure needed to perform a
-series analysis on tropical cyclone data, based on initialization times.
+The SeriesByInit wrapper provides the infrastructure needed to demonstrates the use  of the series analysis tool using tropical cyclone data, based on initialization times.
 The SeriesByInit_wrapper creates numerous plots that represent the
 field, level, and statistic for each initialization time.

 .. _configuration-16: